x-radio/QuickPID/README.md

 # QuickPID   [![arduino-library-badge](https://www.ardu-badge.com/badge/QuickPID.svg?)](https://www.ardu-badge.com/QuickPID)

 QuickPID is a fast fixed/floating point implementation of the Arduino PID library with built-in [AutoTune](https://github.com/Dlloydev/QuickPID/wiki/AutoTune) function.
-This controller can automatically determine and set parameters (Kp, Ki, Kd) and additionally determine the ultimate gain `Ku` and ultimate period `Tu`.
-There are 8 tuning rules available to choose from.
-Also, there is a POn setting that controls the mix of Proportional on Error to Proportional on Measurement.
+This controller can automatically determine and set parameters (Kp, Ki, Kd).
+Additionally the Ultimate Gain `Ku`, Ultimate Period `Tu`, Dead Time `td` and controllability of the process are determined.
+There are 9 tuning rules available to choose from.
+Also available is a POn setting that controls the mix of Proportional on Error to Proportional on Measurement.

 ### About